Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 Working with colour pickers can save a lot of time.

-In general though: if a result is very close to the required contrast limit, we recommend to re-check it by examining the real colour definitions from the DOM inspector.
+In general though: if a result is very close to the required contrast limit, we recommend to re-check it by examining the real colour definitions (if available) from the DOM inspector.